Preparing for Winter Dormancy

 When the sun is shining on a mild winter’s day, many of us are looking out our windows and asking ourselves, “Is there anything I should be doing to my lawn?”
-Besides checking Craiglist and Facebook Marketplace for good deals on lawn equipment, there is not a lot you need to be doing.
-However, if you have a busy lifestyle and have just not had the time to get all your lawn preparations checked off, a sunny, mild day in winter is a great time to get them completed.
+Besides checking Craiglist and Facebook Marketplace for good deals on lawn equipment, there is not much you need to do.
+However, if you have a busy lifestyle and have just not had the time to get all your lawn preparations checked off, a sunny, mild day in winter is a great time to complete them.
 Here are a few reminders for the next break in the weather.

-- Time to get those last few leaves composted, mulched or removed from the lawn before the snow season arrives.
-Heavy piles of unmulched leaves block sunlight, air movement, and moisture to the soil.
+It’s time to get those last few leaves composted, mulched, or removed from the lawn before the snow season arrives.
+Heavy piles of unmulched leaves block sunlight, air movement, and moisture in the soil.
 A thin layer of mulched leaves is good, but it must be thin enough to allow the sun, air, and water to reach the grass.

-- Mulched leaves won’t supply enough nutrients needed for healthy turf.
-Apply Snowman, winter root builder on a day when the ground is not frozen.
-Snowman winter fertilizer is low nitrogen with added phosphorous and potash for root growth and disease resistance.
+Mulched leaves are beneficial but won’t supply enough nutrients for healthy turf.
+Apply Snowman, winter root builder, on a day when the ground is not frozen.
+Snowman winter root builder is low nitrogen with added phosphorous and potash for root growth and disease resistance.
 Grass roots will continue to grow till the soil is frozen hard.

-- Salt from ice melter used on roads, driveways and sidewalks can cause serious damage to grass, trees, and small shrubs.
-Now is the time to apply an application of Grass Pad’s Lawn Cal containing beneficial lawn calcium.
-Calcium can play a physiological role in recovering sodic soil as well as improving the soil structure to allow sodium to leach from the soil.
+Salt from ice melter used on roads, driveways, and sidewalks can cause severe damage to grass, trees, and small shrubs.
+Now is the time to apply Grass Pad’s Lawn Cal, which contains beneficial lawn calcium.
+Calcium will play a physiological role in recovering sodic soil and improving the soil structure to allow sodium to leach from the soil.

 Preparing Trees and Shrubs for Winter

-- Avoid pruning spring flowering shrubs such as lilac, azalea, and certain hydrangea.
+Avoid pruning spring flowering shrubs such as lilac, azalea, and specific hydrangea.
 These shrubs form their spring flower buds over late summer and fall.
-Any pruning of these shrubs, though not life threatening, will be removing spring flowers.
+Any pruning of these shrubs, though not life-threatening, will be removing spring flowers.
 Prune spring flowering shrubs after the bloom petals have fallen next spring.

-- Dormant oil can be applied on a mild day above 40 degrees.
-Use over burning bush, euonymous, pines or spruce to control scale and other insect eggs, such as spider mites.
+Dormant oil can be applied on a mild day above 40 degrees.
+Use over a burning bush, euonymous, pines, or spruce to control scale and other insect eggs, such as spider mites.

-- Protect young trees from animals by wrapping stem or trunks with wire mesh.
+Protect young trees from animals by wrapping stems or trunks with wire mesh.
 Smooth bark trees such as Red maples should be protected with tree wrap to prevent winter sun scalding.

 Preparing Perennial Gardens for Winter

-- Mulch flower beds once extreme cold weather arrives.
-Adding a fresh layer of mulch around plantings will give the landscape a neat and tidy appearance while keeping the temperatures around the plants consistent.
-Mulch will hold moisture in the soil, which is one of the most important parts of fighting winter stress.
+Mulch flower beds once extreme cold weather arrives.
+Adding a fresh layer of mulch around plantings will give the landscape a neat appearance while keeping the temperatures around the plants consistent.
+Mulch will hold moisture in the soil, one of the most important parts of fighting winter stress.